pavankat/big-o-in-plain-english/README.md

 Notice that the further right of the horizontal axis (x axis) you go, the vertical axis (y axis) stays the same.

+The y-axis represents the number of steps of the function and the x-axis represents how large the input is.
+For functions of O(1) no matter what the input is, the number of steps the function takes remains 1.

 ## Dive into O(n)

 #### Example 2.2